BearWare/TeamTalk5Setup/Manual/userinterface.md

 Each of the menu items in the Me-menu are described here:

 - **Change Nickname**
-    - The will change your name on the server.
-Your current nickname is the one shown in bold in the channels view.
+    - This will change your name on the server.
+Your current nickname is the one shown in bold text in the channels view.
 The nickname is simply a display name.
 It has no relation to your username (if you have a user account).
+In @ref useraccountsdlg it's possible to lock the nickname so it cannot be changed.
+This is especially useful if you use a [Facebook login](@ref fbuseraccount) and want to know who the people are.
 - **Change Status**
     - This is used to change your status mode, like e.g. Available, Away, Question-mode and set a message regarding your current